We addressed debt in the previous article of this series.

 I see, in hindsight, that a budget would have helped us better manage expenses and save more money.
 We will be living by a budget on our family’s adventure travels, and in the next article I’ll show you how we created our adventure travel budget.

 Spending Over Six Months Prior to Adventure

-Before jumping into budgeting, let’s take a more granular look at our household spending during the six months from April 2015 to September 2015, just before our spending changed as we bought our travel trailer, gear, and other equipment for our RV trip across America.
+Before jumping into budgeting, let’s more granularly analyze our household spending during the six months from April 2015 to September 2015, just before our spending habits changed to buy our travel trailer, gear, and other equipment for our RV trip across America.

 Our household spent quite consistently each month prior to the adventure.